sblancov/poc-rabbit/README.md

 ## Work Queues

-On one shell execute:
+On one shell, execute:

     make run-worker

 This is a worker, which is listening to receive a job to do.

-On other shell execute:
+On other shell, execute:

     make run-new-task